-THIS EXHIBITION HAS NOW CLOSED, HOWEVER IF YOU'RE INTERESTED IN A PARTICULAR ARTWORK, PLEASE GET IN TOUCH SO THAT WE MAY ADVISE YOU OF ITS AVAILABILITY.
+THIS EXHIBITION HAS NOW CLOSED, HOWEVER IF YOU'RE INTERESTED IN A PARTICULAR ARTWORK, PLEASE GET IN TOUCH.

 Tracey Shayer is a self-taught artist who took up painting in 2014.
-She is exhibiting works in ink, oil and acrylic, demonstrating her love of colour, texture and layering - themes which are also integral to David Gee's meticulously-crafted pots and plates which act as a 'canvas' for his innovative textures and glazes.
+She is exhibiting works in ink, oil and acrylic, demonstrating her love of colour, texture and layering - themes which are also integral to David Gee's meticulously-crafted ceramics, which act as a 'canvas' for his innovative textures and glazes.

 David has produced some exciting new shapes and surface treatments for this exhibition.
 Being exhibited for the first time are a selection of square plates, completed in February 2017, alongside his latest lidded boxes and cannisters which he began to develop at the end of 2016.
 Also being exhibited are a variety of circular plates and shallow bowls dating from his recent back-catalogue to new firings.

 David finds inspiration in the patterns and movement found in nature, as well as everyday surfaces, which he then preserves by compression after the application of oxides and underglazes.
 The result is a rich body of work which conveys depth, character and the hand of experience.